Vonn Bell: 2017

 During training camp, Bell competed against rookie second-round pick Marcus Williams for the job as the starting free safety after it was available following the departure of Jairus Byrd.
-Head coach Sean Payton named Marcus Williams and Kenny Vaccaro the starting safeties to begin the season,l with Bell as a backup free safety.
+Head coach Sean Payton named Marcus Williams and Kenny Vaccaro the starting safeties to begin the season, with Bell as a backup free safety.

 During Week 6, Bell recorded five combined tackles (four solo) and made his first solo sack on Matthew Stafford during a 52–38 win against the Detroit Lions.
 In Week 11, he collected a season-high 13 combined tackles (ten solo) and a sack in a 34–31 victory over the Washington Redskins.
 The following week, Bell made 11 combined tackles (nine solo) and sacked Jared Goff once during a 26–20 loss at the Los Angeles Rams.
 He finished his sophomore season in 2017 with 83 combined tackles (62 solo), 4.5 sacks, and two pass deflections in 16 games and ten starts.
 Pro Football Focus (PFF) gave Bell an overall grade of 68.7, ranking him 65th among all qualifying safeties in 2017.

 The New Orleans Saints finished the 2017 NFL season atop the NFC South with an 11–5 record.
 On January 7, 2018, Bell started in his first NFL playoff game and recorded nine combined tackles (seven solo) and sacked Cam Newton in a 31–26 victory against the Carolina Panthers in the NFC Wildcard Game.
 The following week, he made eight combined tackles (five solo) during a 29–24 loss at the Minnesota Vikings in the National Football Conference (NFC) Divisional Round.